calebjmatthews/endless-desert/concept.md

   [ ] Add animations to memos
   [ ] Storing an occupied house kicks out the leader
   [ ] Storing an assigned to building removes leader
-  [ ] Store memo and conversation state in reducer
   [ ] Conversations can be repeatable, but not daily
+  [ ] Store conversation state in reducer
   [ ] Compressed resource view
   [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Fix for impossible expensive trades